PROPRIETOR / PRESIDENT

 “My first visit to Bouchaine was for a ‘testing’ rather than a ‘tasting’,” recalls Tatiana Copeland.
 “There were two very dilapidated buildings, with bare earth and no vines.
 However, the beauty of Carneros captured my imagination.
 Now, so many years later, the property has truly blossomed into a beautiful country winery.”

 For Tatiana, the spirit of discovery and commitment to creating a unique and exceptional experience at Bouchaine is simply the natural extension of her roots.
-Heir to a remarkable legacy, Tatiana’s family tree includes such luminaries as her great uncle, composer Sergei Rachmaninoff, and her grandmother, the first woman to drive a car through Moscow’s Red Square.
+Heir to a remarkable legacy, Tatiana’s family tree includes such luminaries as her mother's uncle, composer Sergei Rachmaninoff, and her grandmother, the first woman to drive a car through Moscow’s Red Square.
 A true polyglot, Tatiana fluently speaks Russian, French, Spanish, German and English.

 While her heritage reaches back over 1,000 years in Russia, Tatiana’s personal story began in Dresden, Germany, where she was born.
 After living in Denmark for several years, the family emigrated to Argentina where she would spend most of her childhood.
 She says, recalling family gatherings, “As far back as I can remember, we enjoyed wine with our meals.”